Odyssey

 From the documentation, we need the following parameters:

-• playlist_id - The ID of the playlist, as a string
+• playlist_id: The ID of the playlist, as a string

-• position - An integer, zero-indexed, where we want to insert the track(s)
+• position: An integer, zero-indexed, where we want to insert the track(s)

-• uris - A comma-separated string of uri values corresponding to the tracks we want to add
+• uris: A comma-separated string of uri values corresponding to the tracks we want to add

-As a naming convention, we add the Input suffix to a type's name and give it the same name as the it's associated with.
+As a naming convention, we add the Input suffix to a type's name and give it the same name as the mutation it's associated with.

 The AddItemsToPlaylistInput type